dib-lab/2020-paper-sourmash-gather/manuscript.md

 genomes from a reference database needed to cover the identifiable genomic content from a metagenome.
-We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_ in `sourmash`.
+We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _FracMinHash_ in `sourmash`.
 This technique provides an iterative decomposition of metagenomes into genome matches.

-To evaluate the accuracy of our min-set-cov procedure, we implement a simple taxonomic classification approach in which we use the taxonomy of the genomes from the set cover to define the taxonomy of the metagenome content.
+To evaluate the accuracy of our min-set-cov procedure, we implement a simple taxonomic classification approach in which we use the taxonomy of the genomes in the set cover to define the taxonomy of the metagenome content.
 We show that this permits precise and lightweight classification of metagenome content across all taxonomic levels.